eye-division/jennyblyth/_gallery/paul-amey.md

 title: Paul AMEY
 surname: Amey
 description_markdown: >-
-  **PAUL AMEY : currently showing at Carey Blyth Gallery**
+  **PAUL AMEY : From 10 July - August 2021 **

+  **at Carey Blyth Gallery**

   **8 Woodstock Road Oxford OX2 6HT&nbsp;**

-  Amey is both sculptor and painter.
-Medium holds no boundaries for him and his horizons span from the beauty and discipline of the Academy, embracing Matisse and Bonnard, to the delights of Craigie Aitchison and Folk Art.
+  Medium holds no boundaries for Paul AMEY.&nbsp; He is both painter and sculptor of forty years.
+His focus in recent years has been painting, his horizons spanning from the beauty and discipline of the Academy, embracing Matisse and Bonnard, to the intense Mediterranean palette and contrasting meditative quiet of Craigie Aitchison.

-  Master painters invariably speak of light and colour, and Amey has that.
-His palette is stunning and unexpected whilst sculpture informs his exploration of space. &nbsp;Light and colour ignite his paintings whether refracted highlights in the ***Swimming Pool Series*** or backlit bars on hot summer nights.&nbsp; His ***Table Top Series*** invite us to rediscover *still life* where everyday objects become fascinating to us, whether glorious flowers or discarded shopping bags – he is equally playful with each.
-His painting of
-  ***Kentallen at Dusk**&nbsp;*scans across a working table to the beautiful sea loch on the West Coast of Scotland at dusk.
+  Master painters invariably speak of light and colour, and Amey has mastered
+  that: light and colour ignite his paintings. &nbsp;His palette is joyous, unexpected, and sculpture, perfected over decades, informs his exploration of space.&nbsp; Narrative is very much at the heart of his compositions.&nbsp;
+  His work is profoundly competent, deceptively ‘easy on the page’, so that we find ourselves transported, chilling at an Ocean Bar, looking out over azure seas ….

+  Amey’s ***Table Top Series*** invite us to rediscover *still life* where commonplace objects are brought to life, whether roses and freesias, or discarded shopping bags.
+They are all divas and he lauds them equally.
+His figures simply complement the main event.&nbsp; As with Bonnard, we come upon them as an ‘aside’ - they are quiet, caught in reflection.
+The detritus of the everyday commands centre stage.&nbsp;

   Paul Amey graduated in Fine Art from Hornsey College of Art in 1979.&nbsp; He